brightway-lca/bw_timex/docs/content/getting_started/adding_temporal_information.md

 ```

-Now it's time to add this information to our modeled production system in brightway:
+Now it's time to add this information to our modeled production system in Brightway:
 ```python
 import numpy as np
 from bw_temporalis import TemporalDistribution